UPPMAX/programming_formalisms/docs/modularity/modular.md

     Refactor the above design into a good design.
 Consider things like technology lock in and other issues.

-???- info "Answer here is one example of fixed structure
+???- info "Answer here is one example of fixed structure"

     Here is an example of how a refactored example from the above design